-Invasive pests cost the U.S. an estimated $130 billion in damage and prevention costs
+Invasive pests cost the U.S. an estimated $130 billion in damage and prevention costs every year.

-fire ant, kudzu, and feral hogs.
+Examples of destructive invasive pests already in Arkansas include the red imported fire ant, kudzu, and feral hogs.
 Please explore the information below to find out how you can help stop the spread of invasive animals, diseases, insects, and plants.

 Invasive pests are on the move across the U.S. and in Arkansas.
 See some pests that have the potential to invade our forests and to threaten our native species.

 Image: Clint Turnage, USDA-APHIS Wildlife ServicesView full list of invasive animals

 Many non-native insects have been brought to Arkansas accidentally.
 Some of these have become invasive pests that devastate our natural environments and destroy our crops.